Immunisations

 • Pregnant women

-Please call the Practice to make an appointment if you are in one of the at-risk groups.
+Please call the Practice to make an appointment if you are in one of the at-risk groups or walkin to have your flu vaccination

 IMMUNISATION